ClickCease

 2020:

-Tesla, led by Elon Musk, has changed the game.
+Tesla, under the leadership of Elon Musk, has revolutionized the industry.
 The manufacturer has pioneered major advancements in driverless technology.
 But clearly, issues still exist.

 Tesla’s Response